MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 2. If Windows PowerShell is still open from the previous lab exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

 3. In ther prior lab exercise, you installed Microsoft Graph PowerShell.
-You must now import the **Microsoft.Graph.Identity.DirectoryManagement** sub-module so that you can recover the deleted group.
-To do so, type the following command and then press Enter:  <br/>
+You must now import both the **Microsoft.Graph.Groups** sub-module (to view the active groups in PowerShell) and the **Microsoft.Graph.Identity.DirectoryManagement** sub-module (which contains the cmdlets necessary to recover the deleted group).
+To do so, type the following commands and then press Enter:  <br/>

+		Import-Module Microsoft.Graph.Group

 		Import-Module Microsoft.Graph.Identity.DirectoryManagement

-4. At the command prompt, you now must connect to Microsoft Graph and perform a request for permissions.
+4. At the command prompt, you must now connect to Microsoft Graph and perform a request for permissions.
 Microsoft Graph PowerShell permissions are NOT pre-authorized.
 As such, you must perform a one-time, per-module request for permissions depending on your needs.
-The 'Directory.ReadWrite.All' scope allows Microsoft Graph to read and write data in Adatum's directory, such as users and groups.
+The 'Directory.ReadWrite.All' scope provides permission to read and write data in Adatum's directory, such as users and groups.
+This permission is required to restore the deleted group.
+The 'Group.Read.All' scope is required to display the current list of active groups.
 Type the following command and then press Enter: <br/>

-		Connect-MgGraph -Scopes 'Directory.ReadWrite.All'
+		Connect-MgGraph -Scopes 'Group.Read.All', 'Directory.ReadWrite.All'

 5. A **Sign in** window will appear requesting your credentials.
 Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **User.pw1** as the Password.